Enough is enough, Sajid Javid tells Boris Johnson

 But MPs fell silent as Mr Javid got to his feet to deliver his resignation statement.

-He told the Commons: "I also believe a team is as good as its team captain and a captain is as good as his or her team.
-So, loyalty must go both ways.

-"The events of recent months have made it increasingly difficult to be in that team.
+He added: "The events of recent months have made it increasingly difficult to be in that team.

 "It's not fair on ministerial colleagues to go out every morning defending lines that don't stand up and don't hold up.